-Step Actions 1: Backup Back up data and product files.
+Step Actions 1: Document Custom Changes If you have a customized version of Release Manager, you should carefully document the changes you made in each process app before beginning your upgrade so that you can reapply the changes as needed after the upgrade.
+2: Backup Back up data and product files.
 (Optional) It is a good practice to snapshot your system or back up existing files and data before beginning the upgrade.
 1 At minimum, you should back up the data as follows: a Copy the files from the Serena Common Web services rlm\WEB-INF\classes folder, for example C:\Program Files\Serena\common\tomcat\6.0\ webapps\rlm\WEB-INF\classes, to a temporary folder. b Backup your SBM database.
 2 For an easier restoration if necessary, back up the product directories: a Copy the Serena Common Web services webapps folder, for example C:\Program Files\Serena\common\tomcat\6.0\ webapps, to a temporary folder. b Copy the Serena\Solutions\Release Control folder, for example C:\Program Files\Serena\Solutions\Release Control, to a temporary folder.

-2: Copy the Upgrade Package Copy the upgrade package to the Release Control folder. гаскауе Delete the contents of the Serena\Solutions\Release Control folder.
-For example: C:\Program Files\Serena\Solutions\Release Control 2 Copy the upgrade package, for example RC3.3-Win32-Upgrade.zip, to a temporary folder.
-3 Extract the upgrade package to the Serena\Solutions\Release Control folder.
-4 The following files should now appear under the Release Control folder: ■ com.serena.rlm.sbm.shell.zip solution file: for example, RLM_Solution_Pack-2.1.032.sln ■ war files • rlm.war • almzmf.war • almzmfalf.war • almzmfws.war
+Step Actions 3: Copy the Upgrade Package Copy the upgrade package to the Release Control folder. lackage 1 Delete the Serena\Solutions\Release Control folder.
+For example: C:\Program Files\Serena\Solutions\Release Control Copy the upgrade package, for example ALM3.5_Win32_and_Win64_Upgrade.zip, to a temporary folder.
+3 Extract the upgrade package to the Serena\Solutions folder.
+4 The following files should now appear under the Solutions folder: com.serena.alm.sbm.shell-3.5.zip solution file: for example, ALM_Solution_Pack- 3.5.0.0.027.sln war files • alm.war • almzmf.war • almzmfalf.war almzmfws.war NOTE You can ignore any other files in the ALM folder for now.

 Step Actions

-3: Configure Web Services Со nfigure the Web services files in the Serena Common Tomcat Web server.
+4: Configure Web Services Configure the Web services files in the Serena Common Tomcat Web server

-1 Select Start Administrative Tools Services and stop the Serena Common Tomcat service.
+Stop the Serena Common Tomcat service in Windows.
+For example, select Start Administrative Tools Services, select the service, and click Stop.

 2 Navigate to the Serena Common Tomcat webapps folder.
-For example:
+For example

 C:\Program Files\Serena\common\tomcat\6.0\webapps

 3 Delete the following folders under the webapps folder:

 rlm

-zmf

-zmfalf

-zmfws
+almzmf

+almzmfalf

+almzmfws

 4 Delete the following war files under the webapps folder, if present:

 rlm.war

-zmf.war

-zmfalf.war

-zmfws.war
+almzmf.war

+almzmfalf.war

+almzmfws.war

-5 From the Release Control folder where you extracted them in a preceding step, copy all of the war files to the Serena Common Tomcat webapps folder.
-For example:
+From the ALM folder where you extracted them in a preceding step, copy all of the following war files to the Serena Common Tomcat webapps folder:

-C:\Program Files\Serena\common\tomcat\6.0\webapps
+alm

+almzmf

+almzmfalf

+almzmfws

-6 Restart the Serena Common Tomcat service.
+6 Start the Serena Common Tomcat service.

 This war file contents are automatically extracted to new directories in that location.
 You should now see the following directories under webapps:

+alm

 almzmf

 almzmfalf

 almzmfws

-rlm

-4: Copy the Solution File y the solution file that contains the Serena Release Manager process s and all related orchestrations, reports, and tables.
+5: Copy the Solution File opy the solution file that contains the Serena Release Manager process pps and all related orchestrations, reports, and tables.

-1 From the Release Control folder, copy the solution pack .sln file, such as RLM_Solution_Pack-2.1.032.sln, to the SBM WEB-INF\solutions folder.
+From the ALM folder, copy the solution pack .sln file, such as alm_solution_pack_3_5_0_0_025.sln, to the SBM WEB- INF\solutions folder.
 For example:

 C:\Program Files\Serena\SBM\Common\jboss405\server\ default\deploy\mashupmgr.war\WEB-INF\solutions